dmifsud/admin-portal/README.md

 3. Reusable components
 3. Use of layered services

-#improvements
+## Improvements

-Eslint
+- Eslint
-Prettier
+- Use of Prettier
-NGRX (store-localstorage)
+- NGRX (store-localstorage)
+- Styilng theme, mixins, and more globalized variables
+- UI Responsiveness
+- Centralized config file with different environments
+- Unit tests
+- Better module/routing structure for lazy loading
+- Better error handling, especially in Login form